isaacnmm/pestpolicy-hugo2XX/content/posts/why-you-should-rake-leaves/index.md

         * **Leaf Spot:** Affects both grass and many garden plants.
     * **Spore Dispersal:** The leaves themselves can harbor fungal spores.
 As they decompose, these spores can be released, infecting healthy grass and plants nearby.
 Removing diseased leaves helps break this cycle.

 By diligently removing leaves, you essentially remove the favorable conditions that allow these pests and diseases to gain a foothold and spread, leading to a healthier, more resilient lawn and garden with less need for chemical interventions in the future.
-It�s a proactive step in maintaining a balanced and robust outdoor ecosystem.
+Its a proactive step in maintaining a balanced and robust outdoor ecosystem.

 ## Enhancing Curb Appeal and Safety